 CleanPowerSF will automatically enroll customers in phases throughout various neighborhoods.
 When your account is scheduled for automatic enrollment, you’ll receive at least four notifications by U.S. Mail with more details about the process and your options.
 If you’re eager to join CleanPowerSF, you don’t have to wait for automatic enrollment – enroll early at cleanpowersf.org

 Why am I automatically enrolled in CleanPowerSF?
 I never signed-up for it.

-Historically, investor-owned utilities (like PG&E) have been the default service provider to customers in their jurisdictions.
+Historically, investor-owned utilities (like PG&E) have been the default service provider for customers in their jurisdictions.
+The State of California believed there should be more options for customers to choose from.
+In 2002, California passed legislation allowing local utilities to aggregate their customers' purchasing authority to oversee their own electric generation in partnership with the investor-owned utility.
 Under California’s Community Choice Aggregation (CCA) law, this “default” provider status is transferred from the PG&E to the local Community Choice Aggregation program, if a program is adopted by the local government.

 CleanPowerSF believes strongly in giving San Francisco energy customers the power to choose.
 If you prefer not to receive CleanPowerSF service, you can opt out at any time after your service is scheduled for enrollment.

 I just moved to a new address and I want to establish service.
 How do I sign up?